pegros/PEG_LIST/help/sfpegDependentQueries.md

 ## Technical Details

 This class implements only the `getData()` method of the **sfpegListQuery_SVC** interface class.
 This means that pagination is (currently) not supported.

-ℹ️ Beware that, when a subquery returns no value, the resulting statement leveraging its result is `IN ('')`.
+⚠️ **Beware** that, when a subquery returns no value, the resulting statement leveraging its result is `IN ('')`.

 This class comes with the **sfpegDependentQueries_TST** test class requiring 3 test custom metadata (**sfpegTestDependentQueriesOK**, **sfpegTestDependentQueriesKOparse**, **sfpegTestDependentQueriesKOquery**).

+ℹ️ Please refer to the [Technical Details](/help/technical.md) dedicated page to get more global information about the way the components have been implemented.